 The notice of this lawsuit comes right after the funeral for the victim was held Tuesday.

-Latavious Betts, 17, is accused in the death of 66-year-old Annie Walton in the December 7 shooting that occurred in the Palmetto community of Lee County.
-“He never should have been on the streets,” said the Walton’s attorney Casey Lott on Betts.
+Latavious Betts, 17, is accused of the death of 66-year-old Annie Walton in the December 7 shooting that occurred in the Palmetto community of Lee County.
+“He never should have been on the streets,” said Walton’s attorney Casey Lott on Betts.
 “He should have been behind bars and incapable of committing crimes.
 The ball was dropped not once but twice by Chief J.B.
 Long.”